Hosted by the Canton of Port de l'Eau, Blades and Bards is a

 victor's name.
 Competitors will be allowed to vote for themselves,

-criteria - The highest criteria is a sense of enjoyment or
+- The first and highest criteria for judging is a sense of

-equal, entries which adhere to the spirit of the heat outrank those
+which adhere to the spirit of the heat outrank those which do not.

 For all inquiries, please contact Lady Muirghein of Bristol.